Total TimePrep: 1 hour Cook: 5 min./batch

 - In a food processor, combine flour and salt; cover and pulse to blend.
 Add water, eggs and butter; cover and pulse until dough forms a ball, adding an additional 1 to 2 tablespoons of water or flour if needed.
 Let rest, covered, 15 to 30 minutes.

 - Place potatoes in a large saucepan and cover with water.
-Bring to a boil.
+Bring to a boil over high heat.
 Reduce heat; cover and simmer 10-15 minutes or until tender.
-Meanwhile, in a large skillet, saute onions in butter until tender; set aside.
+Meanwhile, in a large skillet over medium-high heat, saute onions in butter until tender; set aside.

 - Drain potatoes.
 Over very low heat, stir potatoes for 1-2 minutes or until steam has evaporated.
 Press through a potato ricer or strainer into a large bowl.
 Stir in cream cheese, salt, pepper and onion mixture; set aside.

 - Divide dough into four parts.
 On a lightly floured surface, roll one portion of dough to 1/8-in. thickness; cut with a floured 3-in. biscuit cutter.
 Place 2 teaspoons of filling in center of each circle.
 Moisten edges with water; fold in half and press edges to seal.
 Repeat with remaining dough and filling.